The New Land (1972 film): Plot

-Overwhelmed by grief after Kristina's death, Karl Oskar withdraws into solitude as his children grow up and start families of their own.
-He often visits Kristina's grave overlooking the lake, tending to the plot while, in the distance, hammering sounds can be heard as the other Swedes who have also begun moving into the area in large numbers establish their farms.
-On Kristina's grave marker, beneath her name, it reads: "We Shall Meet Again".
+Overwhelmed by grief, widower Karl Oskar withdraws into solitude as his children grow up and start their own families.
+He often visits Kristina's grave overlooking the lake.
+While tending the plot, he can hear hammering sounds of numerous other Swedes, who are moving into the area.

-Karl Oskar dies peacefully in his sleep on 7 December 1890.
-Because all of his and Kristina's children have forgotten Swedish, a neighbor, Axel J. Andersson, writes a letter to Karl Oskar's sister Lydia back in Sweden to inform her of the death.
-Included with the letter is a family photograph showing Karl Oskar surrounded by his many children and grandchildren.
+Karl Oskar dies on 7 December 1890.
+His children have become more American and mostly forgotten their Swedish language.
+A neighbor, Axel J. Andersson, writes a letter to Karl Oskar's sister Lydia in Sweden to inform her of his death.
+Included with the letter and visible to viewers is a family photograph showing Karl Oskar surrounded by his many children and grandchildren.

 Cast

 Production

 Actress Liv Ullmann said that The New Land was filmed concurrently with The Emigrants over the course of a year.
 The cast members spent days in the fields to portray farming, particularly for The New Land.
 Ullmann said that, after three days of this, she began to feel exhausted.